cysouw/diathesis/text/c03_summaryDia.md

 ### *Kontinuativpassiv* (*bleiben+Partizip*) {#sec:summary-kontinuativantikausativ}

 The ~~Kontinuativpassiv~~ (full discussion in [@sec:participles-bleiben-transitive]) is closely related to the *sein-Zustandspassiv* (see [@sec:summary-zustandspassiv]), but now the light verb *bleiben* is used with a participle [@next].
-Both *sein* and *bleiben* are known as auxiliaries (~~Kopulaverben~~) in German grammar, so this parallel construction is not unexpected.
-The retention of the original agent is likewise strongly dependent on the lexical verb [@next b,c].
-However, not all verbs can be equally used in both constructions.
+This construction expresses that a reached state is continued.
+Like with *sein*, the retention of the original agent with *bleiben* is possible, but often difficult [@next b,c].
+However, not all verbs can be equally used with *sein* and *bleiben*.
 For example, verbs like *drucken* 'to print' or *schreiben* 'to write' are fine with the *sein-Zustandspassiv* but not with the *bleiben-Kontinuativpassiv*.
 This construction is only attested with transitive verbs.
-The same *bleiben+Partizip* construction can be used with intransitive verbs, but then it does not induce a diathesis and will be called ~~Perfektkontinuativ~~ (see [@sec:summary-perfektkontinuativ]).
+The same *bleiben+Partizip* construction can be used with intransitive verbs, but then it does not induce a diathesis and is consequently called ~~Perfektkontinuativ~~ (see [@sec:summary-perfektkontinuativ]).

 ::: ex
 a.
 Der Pförtner schließt die Tür.